space-station-os/space-station-os.github.io/source/index.md

 ---

 ## Introduction

-**Space Station OS** is an open-source platform designed to advance space station software, facilitating operational research, simulation, and real-time control for space habitats.
-The system leverages **ROS 2** to provide tools such as Fault Detection, Isolation, and Recovery (FDIR), enhancing the safety and autonomy of space environments.
+**Space Station OS** is an open-source platform for space stations, designed to control various subsystems such as thermal control, attitude control, power, heat, communication, and life support systems.
+It integrates these functions to optimize the entire system, exploring emergent behaviors and cross-system interactions.
+The platform facilitates operational research, simulation, and real-time control for space habitats, leveraging ROS 2 to provide tools like Fault Detection, Isolation, and Recovery (FDIR) to enhance the safety and autonomy of space environments.

 ---